 Another preventative measure is to screen your guests before you accept their reservations.
-Bad guests tend to leave a trail in their wake, with tell-tale signs that hosts can look out for.
+Bad guests tend to leave a trail in their wake, and can very quickly decimate your Airbnb business.
+A bad guest will also leave tell-tale signs that hosts can look out for.
 Some of these red flags include:

 Although it is possible to screen your guests manually, this can get time-consuming if your guest turnover is frequent.
 If this is the case, guest screening software like Safely will help you save time while giving you the peace of mind that your guests have been screened and verified before arrival at your vacation rental.

 As mentioned above, reading host reviews of potential guests is an important part of screening your guests and protecting your next-door neighbors from excessive noise and difficult behavior.

 While Airbnb allows guests to review their stay, it also allows Airbnb hosts to review their experience with their guests.
 This is a great way to benefit from other hosts’ experiences.
 If other hosts are complaining about a potential guest — especially if it’s because they were the cause of noise complaints or rude behavior — common sense would lead the next Airbnb host to avoid taking on the same guest.

 Going against the HOA regulations, local or zoning laws, or general regulations of your area is never a good idea.
 It could lead to hefty fines, trouble with local authorities and city governments, or serious obstacles for your Airbnb vacation rental business.

 Therefore, even before starting up your Airbnb business, it’s important to be fully aware of the vacation rental rules and regulations that apply to your property so that you take care not to violate them.